qimcis/FastVideo/docs/source/getting_started/installation.md

 ## Hardware Requirements

 ### For Basic Inference
-- NVIDIA GPU with CUDA support
+- NVIDIA GPU with CUDA 12.4support
-- Minimum 20GB VRAM for quantized models (e.g., single RTX 4090)

 ### For Lora Finetuning
 - 40GB GPU memory each for 2 GPUs with lora